rapidez/docs/src/4.x/upgrading.md

 ## Rapidez v4

-In this release, we migrated from [ReactiveSearch](https://github.com/appbaseio/reactivesearch/) to [InstantSearch](https://github.com/algolia/instantsearch) 🚀 (using [Searchkit](https://github.com/searchkit/searchkit) and [Laravel Scout](https://github.com/laravel/scout)), with that some new features where added:
+In this release, we migrated from [ReactiveSearch](https://github.com/appbaseio/reactivesearch/) to [InstantSearch](https://github.com/algolia/instantsearch) 🚀 to index products we're now using [Laravel Scout](https://github.com/laravel/scout) with [Searchkit](https://github.com/searchkit/searchkit) and introducing some new features:

 - Search within results filter
 - Select super attributes on products while filtering, so when you filter on a color this will be selected on all items so the matching images will show

-And some other changes included in this release:
+Other changes included in this release:

 - Config refactor
 - Custom range slider, removing the [vue-slider-component](https://github.com/NightCatSama/vue-slider-component) dependency